Ifhamsb/Python-First-Project/README.md

 - 👋 Hi, my name is Muhammad Nur Ifham bin Samsun Baharun
 - 👀 I’m interested in anything related to Data Visualizatiion
-- 🌱 I’m currently attend the Data Science Analytic Bootcamp in Kuantan, Pahang
+- 🌱 I’m just recdently completed the Data Science Analytic Bootcamp in Kuantan, Pahang on July and August 2024
 - 📫 Reach me at www.linkedin.com/in/mnifham